The biggest running sports

 The Indy 500 is one of the most popular and well-known races in the world.

-It has been held annually since 1911, making it one of the oldest continually running motorsport events.
+It has been held annually since 1911, making it one of the oldest continuously running motorsports events.

-The race is held at the Indianapolis Motor Speedway and consists of 200 laps of a 2.5-mile oval track.
+The race is held at the Indianapolis Motor Speedway and consists of 200 laps on a 2.5-mile oval track.

-This race draws hundreds of thousands of spectators to witness 33 drivers compete for the coveted Borg-Warner Trophy and cash prizes totaling millions of dollars.
+This race attracts hundreds of thousands of spectators to witness 33 drivers compete for the coveted Borg-Warner Trophy and cash prizes totaling millions of dollars.

 The Grand Prix is another popular racing event that spans many countries around the world.